Grey Coat Hospital: 20th century

-Until 1894 The Grey Coat Hospital had been self-supporting through its endowments and termly fees.
+Until 1894, The Grey Coat Hospital had been self-supporting through its endowments and termly fees.
 That year grants in aid were received from the London County Council for LCC scholars.

 In 1908, the school was placed on the grant list of the Board of Education and, in 1920, became an LCC assisted school, without relinquishing any of its distinctive characters.

 During World War II, the school was evacuated twice, first to Brighton, then to Farnham, Surrey.
 While unoccupied, the old seventeenth-century building was almost destroyed during an air raid on the night of 10–11 May 1941.
 After the war, the school continued in temporary accommodation while rebuilding took place.

-The provisions of the 1944 Education Act meant the end of the Grey Coat Hospital’s preparatory department after almost 250 years, and the school became entirely non-fee paying.
+The provisions of the Education Act 1944 meant the end of the Grey Coat Hospital's preparatory department after almost 250 years, and the school became entirely non-fee paying.
 Seven years later the school became voluntary aided.

 In July 1955, the school moved back into new buildings on its original seventeenth century site, with a restored original façade, and was opened by Princess Alexandra.

 In 1977, the Grey Coat Hospital amalgamated with St Michael's, a Church of England secondary school in Chester Square near Pimlico Police Station to become a comprehensive school.
 In 1998, the Grey Coat Hospital celebrated its tercentenary by opening a new building for the Upper School on Regency Street, replacing an older site on Sloane Square.
 The St Michael's building was inaugurated by the Queen.
 The original building is still used primarily by years 7–9 (Lower School), while years 10–11 and the sixth form are based at the St Michael's building, although most pupils visit both sites regularly.